Decline of the Dharma

 The Decline of the Dharma or Ages of the Dharma, refers to traditional Buddhist accounts of how the Buddhist religion and the Buddha's teaching (Dharma) is believed to decline throughout history.
 It constitutes a key aspect of Buddhist eschatology and provides a cyclical model of history, beginning with a virtuous age where spiritual practice is very fruitful and ending with an age of strife, in which Buddhism is eventually totally forgotten.
-Buddhist accounts of this process culminate in the eventual arrival of a new Buddha, Maitreya.
+Buddhist accounts of this process culminate in the eventual arrival of Maitreya, the awaited Buddha of the future.

 There are various accounts of this process of Dharma decline, which begins with Shakyamuni Buddha's death and continues throughout the generations as society and its knowledge of the Buddha's teachings decline over the centuries.

 Ages of the Dharma

 There are different accounts of the decline of the Buddha's teaching (Buddha Dharma), i.e. Buddhism.
 These Buddhist accounts of longue durée history and temporal cosmology always assume a cyclical pattern of virtue and decline.
 In degenerate times, the current Buddha's teachings fall into disregard and are forgotten.
 In virtuous times a new Buddha will at some point be born to teach Dharma (usually considered to be millions of years in the future).

 The teaching of the decline of the Dharma is found in early Buddhist sources.
 References to the decline of the Dharma over time can also be found in Mahayana sutras, including the Diamond Sutra and the Lotus Sutra.

 Mahayanist and Nikaya (non-Mahayanist) sources all agree that our current time period is now on the downward slope of societal degeneration and that only after a period of strife and disaster will the cycle reverse to a period of gradual improvements.
 Different authors and traditions offer varying accounts of the timeline of decline.